How To Paint Lightning Bugs (Fireflies) & Mason Jar

 Have you ever wanted to learn how to paint a clear mason jar with lightning bugs?
 This beginner acrylic canvas painting tutorial will show you how.
-I used some simple tools you can find around the house too!
-For the lightning bugs, I used Q-Tips and my finger and for the jar I actually used a baby wipe to get the translucent look.

 This painting was done on a 16″ x 20″ stretched canvas.
 I also did the painting on an 8″ x 10″ canvas.
 The design itself is very versatile and can be modified to fit any size canvas.